Price: ~ $699

 Car Seat/Bassinet Capabilities

 The City Mini GT2 Double accepts one infant car seat and is compatible with several car seat brands.
-There are adapters for the Maxi Cosi, Be Safe, Cybex, Britax, Graco and Baby Jogger seats.
+There are adapters for the Maxi Cosi, Cybex/Clek, Britax, Graco and Baby Jogger seats.
 All sold separately.

-Otherwise, the stroller seats recline to a near flat position so you can lay infants in them without a car seat, or you can use one (or two!!)
-Baby Jogger prams (City Mini 2 version goes with both the City Mini GT2 Double and City Mini 2 Double) to create a bassinet for your babies 0-6 months of age.
+Otherwise, the stroller seats recline to a near flat position so you can lay infants in them without a car seat.

 To answer the question: can I use it for twins?
-With the bassinets: yes; car seats: no.
+Laying the seats flat: yes; car seats: no.

 The four wheels on the GT2 Double are 8.5” all-terrain, forever air, rubber tires, which never need to be pumped yet still feel and ride like air-filled tires.
 This is a major upgrade from the regular City Mini, which has plastic tires.
 On the flipside, compared to full-sized all-terrain doubles that have huge (16”!) air-filled tires that often go flat or need to be pumped up occasionally, this is a big perk.
 Believe me, not having to pump your stroller tires every month is HUGE; it’s always such an annoyance.